-HORIZONTAL DISTRIBUTION OF SALINITY:
+HORIZONTAL DISTRIBUTION OF SALINITY

-- The salinity for normal open ocean ranges between 33 o/oo. and 37 o/oo.
-In the land locked Red Sea, it is as high as 41 o/00 while in the estuaries and the Arctic, the salinity fluctuates from 0 35 o/oo, seasonally.
-In hot and dry regions, where evaporation is high, the salinity sometimes reaches to 70 o/ - The salinity variation in the Pacific Ocean is mainly due to its shape and larger areal extent.
+The salinity for normal open ocean ranges between 33 o/ oo. and 37 o/oo.
+In the land locked Red Sea, it is as high as 41 o/00 while in the estuaries and the Arctic, the salinity fluctuates from 0 - 35 o/oo, seasonally.
+In hot and dry regions, where evaporation is high, the salinity sometimes reaches to 70 o/

+The salinity variation in the Pacific Ocean is mainly due to its shape and larger areal extent.
 Salinity decreases from 35 o/oo on the western parts of the northern hemisphere because of the influx of melted water from the Arctic region.
-In the same way, after 15° 20° south, it decreases to 33 31 o/oo The average salinity of the Atlantic Ocean is around 36 0/00 The highest salinity is recorded between 15° and 20° latitudes.
+In the same way, after $15^{\circ} - 20^{\circ}$ south, it decreases to 33 - 31 o/oo The average salinity of the Atlantic Ocean is around 36 0/00 The highest salinity is recorded between 15° and 20° latitudes.

-• Maximum salinity (37 o/oo.) is observed between 20° N and 30° N and 20° W - 60° W. It gradually decreases towards the north.
+Maximum salinity (37 o/oo.) is observed between 20° N and 30° N and 20° W - 60° W. It gradually decreases towards the north.
+The North Sea, in spite of its location in higher latitudes, records higher salinity due to more saline water brought by the North Atlantic Drift.
+Baltic Sea records low salinity due to influx of river waters in large quantity.
+The Mediterranean records higher salinity due to high evaporation.

-Vertical Distribution of Salinity:
+Vertical Distribution of Salinity

-- 1. Salinity changes with depth, but the way it changes depends upon the location of the sea. - 2.
-There is a marked difference in the salinity between the surface zones and the deep zones of the oceans. - 3.
-Salinity at the surface increases by the loss of water to ice or evaporation, or decreased by the input of fresh waters, such as from the rivers. - 4.
-Salinity at depth is very much fixed, because there is no way that water is 'lost', or the salt is 'added.' - 5.
-Salinity, generally, increases with depth and there is a distinct zone called the halocline, where salinity increases sharply.
+Salinity changes with depth, but the way it changes depends upon the location of the sea.
+Salinity at the surface increases by the loss of water to ice or evaporation, or decreased by the input of fresh waters, such as from the rivers.

+3. Salinity at depth is very much fixed, because there is no way that water is 'lost', or the salt is 'added.'

+4. There is a marked difference in the salinity between the surface zones and the deep zones of the oceans.

+5. The lower salinity water rests above the higher salinity dense water.

+6. Salinity, generally, increases with depth and there is a distinct zone called the halocline, where salinity increases sharply.
 Other factors being constant, increasing salinity of sea water causes its density to increase.
 High salinity sea water, generally, sinks below the lower salinity water.
+This leads to stratification by salinity

+Get More Learning Materials Here : 📕